Concatenating Strings in Go

 conditionally adding strings or using a loop during the building process.
 Use

-the buffer's String()
+the buffer's String() method to get the final result.

 package main